scossar/zalgorithm_api/README.md

 # Zalgorithm API

-The existing HTML API, updated for the fragment indexer's permanent numeric IDs.
+The Zalgorithm blog's HTML API.
 It supports either a completed local indexer snapshot or a separate Chroma server.
 No endpoint generates or changes embeddings or source HTML.

 ## Local development without Docker